Enehano/permissionset-helper/README.md

 * The metadata will be saved to an output folder that will be created where the jar is located.
 It should automatically open when Save Metadata is pushed.
 * How to Deploy to Org with Profile cleanup -  manually
-  * Deploy metadata from folders “negative profles” and “permission_sets”
+  * Deploy metadata with SFDX from folders “profles” and “permission_sets”

 ## Improvements roadmap - open to contributions